wolf1994722/GAEB/README.md

 # Dangl.AVA.Examples

 > An online version of the converter is freely accessible at [my blog](https://blog.dangl.me/gaeb-converter/)
-> A more detailed feature description is available [on my website](https://www.dangl-it.com/products/gaeb-ava-net-library/).

 > This project requires **Visual Studio 2017** or newer.
 Otherwise, the Dotnet CLI is also supported.
 For **Visual Studio 2013**
 > and **Visual Studio 2015**, please see the [vs2013 branch](https://github.com/GeorgDangl/Dangl.AVA.Examples/tree/vs2013).